SayemSiddique/studio/README.md

 ## Note

-This `README.md` provides a high-level overview of the Safora application as prototyped in Firebase Studio.
+This `README.md` provides a high-level overview of the Safora application as prototyped.
 The authentication and data persistence for profile, history, and favorites are currently mocked using `localStorage` for rapid prototyping.
 A full production deployment would involve integrating with live Firebase Authentication and Firestore services.